ostrgard/strapi-path-utils/README.md

 ### Published state and preview key
 - Entries with `published` set to false will not be exposed in the api unless the query includes a matching preview key.

+> Disclaimer!
+I've used this logic on a few projects which is why I'm centralising it in this repo.
+It is super 0.0.1 and haven't been widely tested outside my own use cases, so use at your own risk.
+If you find this useful, please let me know and I'll consider doing some more work on it 🙏

 ## Setup
 1. Create a `redirect` content type with two string fields: `from` and `to`.
 2. For each content type that you want to apply this logic to: